rafaelnduarte/Portfolio/README.md

 ## Data Scientist and Collaborator at Sigmoidal for Data Science

-Goal and detail-oriented, thorough and determined.
-I'm a highly motivated, responsible and reliable professional, eager to learn and help through hard work.
+As a Data Scientist, I’m constantly looking for new challenges.
+Working at Sigmoidal.ai has helped me have an efficient, analytical and consistent approach to Data Science Projects.
+I’m always looking forward to finding and overcoming my weaknesses, not being afraid to make mistakes or recognize my limitations.
+I see them as opportunities to improve as a professional.
 Experienced with working under pressure, comfortable with learning on-the-go, always ready to find and overcome new obstacles.